Tom Yum Goong (Thai Hot and Sour Shrimp Soup)

 Tom yum goong belongs to the family of Thai soups with the prefix “tom yum,” meaning, “boiled together,” with the suffix “goong” translating as prawns or shrimp.
 Fragrant with lime juice, makrut lime leaves, and lemongrass, this tom yum soup recipe is based on one from Nancie McDermott, author of Real Thai.
 Find nam prik pao—roasted Thai chile paste—from your local Asian grocery store or order it online from Umamicart.

 - 4 cups chicken stock

 - 12 fresh or frozen makrut lime leaves, divided

 - 1 cup canned straw mushrooms, drained

 - 2–4 Tbsp. nam prik pao (roasted Thai chile paste)

 - 8 oz. medium shrimp, peeled and deveined

-- 4–6 Thai chiles, stemmed and smashed with side of a knife
+- 4–6 bird’s eye chiles, stemmed and smashed with the side of a knife

-- Remove and discard lemongrass and lime leaves and increase heat to high.
-Stir in mushrooms and chile paste, to taste, and boil for 1 minute; add shrimp and fish sauce and cook until shrimp are just cooked through, about 45 seconds.
-Combine remaining lime leaves with chiles, scallions, and lime juice in a serving bowl or tureen.
-Pour soup into serving bowl, stir, and serve with rice, if you like.
+Remove and discard lemongrass and lime leaves, and turn up the heat to high.
+Stir in the mushrooms and nam prik pao, to taste, bring to a boil, and cook for 1 minute.
+Add the shrimp and fish sauce and cook until the shrimp are just cooked through, about 45 seconds.
+To a serving bowl or soup tureen, add the remaining lime leaves and the chiles, scallions, and lime juice.
+Just before serving, pour the soup into the serving bowl and stir to combine.
+Serve hot, with steamed rice, if you like.